The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Conclusions

-\textbf{Conclusion and Outlook.} We have provided strong experimental and theoretical evidence that bulk CrSBr is a quasi-1D quantum material.
-The quasi-particles in CrSBr and their mutual couplings illustrate the 1D character electronic that offers very clean experimental signatures in addition to the magnetic order.
-We find that this material represents an exciting new platform to study the physics of quasi-1D electronic systems that are highly interacting with vibrational, optical, excitonic and magnetic degrees of mixed dimensionalities.
+We have provided strong experimental and theoretical evidence that bulk CrSBr is a quasi-1D material.
+The quasiparticles in CrSBr and their mutual couplings illustrate a 1D electronic character that offers very clean experimental signatures in addition to the magnetic order.
+We find that this material offers exciting opportunities to study the physics of quasi-1D electronic systems that are highly interacting with vibrational, optical and excitonic excitations and magnetic orderings of mixed dimensionalities.

-The energetic flat band along the $a$-direction motivates more detailed studies of potential correlated behaviors in this material.
-Generally, 1D systems are known to have strong tendencies towards charge density-wave order via Peierls instability, which is consistent with the observation of pronounced electron-phonon interaction in this system.
-While this is a strong possibility, it is also possible that at low densities other phases may compete and be favored.
+The energetic flat band along the $a$-direction ($\Gamma - X$ direction) motivates more detailed studies of potential correlated behaviors in this material.
+This is further suggested by our observation of a structural distortion in thin layers reminiscient of a Peierls instability.
+Generally, 1D systems are known to have strong tendencies towards charge density-wave order via Peierls instability, which is also consistent with the observation of pronounced electron-phonon interaction in this system.
+It is also realistic that at low densities other phases may compete and be favored.
 In particular, since the Coulomb interaction is long-ranged in the absence of free carriers, it is possible that at low carrier densities, the system may instead tend towards a 1D Wigner crystal~\cite{Schulz.1993} or a stripe phase,~\cite{Spivak.2004,Emery.2000} given that the kinetic energy is already largely quenched in 1D, while the Coulomb interaction remains long-range (see theoretical considerations in the SI).

-CrSBr is a fascinating material that exhibits a very intriguing electronic structure.
-The rich magnetic phase diagram contributes additional complexity rendering it an ideal platform for exploring fundamental physics and exciting new applications.
-We believe that the 1D electronic character is a universal feature of the chalcogen-halide materials and signatures of this are likely to be expected in other related compounds.
+CrSBr is a fascinating material that exhibits an intriguing electronic structure.
+We suggest that bulk CrSBr is best characterized as a stack of weakly coupled monolayers that each host excitons with large binding energies.
+The rich magnetic phase diagram contributes additional complexity rendering it an ideal platform for exploring fundamental physics and exciting applications.
+We anticipate that the 1D electronic character will prove to be a universal feature of the chalcogen-halide materials and signatures of this are likely to be expected in other related compounds.